jslavick01/slavick5580/about.md

 permalink: /about/
 ---

-My name is **Your Name**.
+My name is Janet Slavick.

-This site documents my work for **LA5880**, including GIS exercises, assignments, and a final project.
+This site documents my work for CRP 5580, including GIS exercises, assignments, and a final project.

-I am a professor at Iowa State University, I majored in Landscape Architecture and much of my work focuses on data crowdsourcing, geospatial technology and data visualization.
-I am originally from North Dakota. etc. etc.
+I am a student at Iowa State University studying community and regional planning.